Stakeholder Management: Building Alignment, Trust, and Transparency

 Why is it so Important?

-So long as the Product Owners and the stakeholders are heading towards a common goal; receiving inputs and feedback from the different stakeholders becomes easier to manage.
-In most cases, hearing back from different stakeholders can help outline any potential issues, risks or improvements Project Owners might have otherwise missed.
+So long as the product owners and the stakeholders are heading towards a common goal, receiving input and feedback from the different stakeholders becomes easier to manage.
+In most cases, hearing back from various stakeholders can help outline any potential issues, risks or improvements Product Owners might have missed.

-As I said in the beginning, stakeholders are not part of the Scrum team, that’s why sometimes stakeholders are considered as free resources that can do the work with you, that’s why you as a Product Owner need to know how to manage them and keep them interested to that extent, how they will get involved and what will they gain from these involvements.
+As I said in the beginning, stakeholders are not part of the core Scrum Team.
+That’s why sometimes stakeholders are considered free resources that can do the work for you.
+That’s why you, as a Product Owner, need to know how to manage them and keep them interested, how they will get involved, and what they will gain from these involvements.

 How to go about it?